josephmbell/azure-content/articles/virtual-machines/virtual-machines-configuring-oracle-goldengate.md

 	Windows x64 (optimized), Oracle 11g on Aug 23 2012 16:50:36
 	Copyright (C) 1995, 2012, Oracle and/or its affiliates.
 All rights reserved.

-Logs the GGSCI session into a database so that you can execute commands that affect the database:

-	GGSCI (HostName) 1> DBLOGIN USERID ggate, PASSWORD ggate Successfully logged into database.

 Display the status and lag (where relevant) for all Manager, Extract, and Replicat processes on a system:

 	GGSCI (HostName) 2> info all